makrai/notes/kryscinski1908-summarizatoin-critical.md

   * three primary shortcomings:
     * automatically collected datasets leave the task underconstrained and may contain noise detrimental to training and evaluation
-    * current evaluation protocol is weakly correlated with human judgment and does not account for e.g. factual correctness
+    * weakly correlated with human judgment and does not account for e.g.  factual correctness
     * models overfit to layout biases of current datasets and offer limited diversity in their outputs

 # 1 Intro

 * Two strategies of generating summaries are
-  * extractive (Dorr+ 2003; Nallapati+ 2017), where salient fragments copied
+  * extractive (Dorr+ 2003; Nallapati+ 2017): salient fragments are copied
-  * abstractive (Rush+ 2015; See+ 2017), where salient parts are paraphrased
+  * abstractive (Rush+ 2015; See+ 2017): salient parts are paraphrased
 * Advancements in
   * NN archit (Sutskever+ 2014; Bahdanau+ 2015; Vinyals+ 2015; Vaswani+ 2017)
   * large scale data (Sandhaus, 2008; Nallapati+ 2016a; Grusky+ 2018)